PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL
+**Answer:**
+**B) Launch MySQL Workbench and connect to your MySQL Server**
+MySQL Workbench provides a graphical interface for managing your databases and running queries.